 The program is administered and managed by Rocky Mountain Rehab, P.C.
 (RMR) of Billings, Montana under a contract with the North Dakota Department of Human Services, Behavioral Health Division.
-Extended Services are currently provided by thirteen independent community rehabilitation providers across the state.
+Extended Services are currently provided by fifteen independent community rehabilitation providers across the state.
 You may contact them

 for more information about the services they provide.